Consider the many scenarios in which author services could be advantageous to you, regardless of where you are in your career.

 Look Closely at What You Feed

-The social media team at Lapiz can help in building your company brand, manage posts, and redesign your website and content to suit a variety of media.
-Write to us to know how we can be of help to you!
+The social media team at Lapiz can help give thoughtful attention to your messaging, while building your company brand, managing posts, and redesigning your website and content to suit a variety of media.
+Contact us to learn how we can help!

-When you surf the Internet, you probably come across ‘blogs’ many times.
+When you surf the Internet, you probably come across countless blogs.
 You may have seen or heard about bloggers.
-So what is a blog anyway?
+So, what is a blog anyway?

-Blog is the truncated word for weblog.
-Blog is a website, where articles, images, and media files are organized in a reverse chronological manner, where the new data are displayed at the top while the old entries are at the bottom.
+“Blog” is the truncated word for weblog.
+A blog is a website where articles, images, and media files are organized in a reverse chronological manner.
+The new data is displayed at the top while the older entries are at the bottom.

 Types of Blogs

-Personal blogs do not stick to rules or themes.
-The bloggers write out of their avidity concentrating on a particular topic; the topic may be a hobby or a struggle with some disease or anything that flashes in their minds.
+Personal Blogs are like public diaries.
+The writer (blogger) writes passionately about his/her experiences, thoughts, and feelings.
+Personal blogs do not adhere to rules or themes.
+The bloggers write out of their personal interests or concerns, concentrating on a particular topic.
+The topic may be a hobby, a personal struggle, or anything that flashes into the blogger’s mind.

-The purpose of creating a business blog is to develop the business.
-These blogs are designed by companies with an intention of attracting customers.
+Business Blogs are created to help develop a business.
+These blogs are designed by companies with the intention of attracting customers.

-The intent of generating revenue through blogging is the key idea of professional blogs.
+Professional Blogs are created with the intent of generating revenue through blogging.
 Bloggers concentrate on a particular blog or many niche blogs.
-In order to earn money, they adopt strategies like promoting products, selling ads and creating digital products.
+In order to earn money, they adopt strategies such as promoting products, selling ads, and creating digital products.

-Niche blogs concentrate on a specific topic and the purpose and goals of the blog revolve around that particular topic.
-Such a blog provides opportunity to transform passion into a small personal business.
+Niche Blogs concentrate on a specific topic, and the purpose and goals of the blog revolve around that particular topic.
+Such a blog provides an opportunity to transform one’s passion into a small business.

-Reverse blogs, also called guest host blogs, are special types of blogs wherein the public contributes the content.
-A group of people monitors the content poured in by the public to prevent jarring interactions and contents.
+Reverse Blogs, also called guest host blogs, are special types of blogs wherein the public contributes the content.
+A group of people act as gatekeepers, as the content is poured in by the public, in order to prevent inappropriate content.

-Media blog consists of videos, photos, arts and other visual contents like gameplay.
-Media blog generally interests the younger generation.
-It is beneficial for professionals such as photographers.
+Media Blogs consist of videos, photos, art, and other visual content such as gameplay.
+Media blogs generally interest the younger generation, but they are also beneficial for professionals such as photographers.

-Starting a blog seems a daunting task, but when guided properly it is simple.
-The following steps will guide you in creating a blog.
+Starting a blog may seem like a daunting task, but with proper guidance, it is actually quite simple.
+The following steps will guide you through creating a blog.

 Lapiz assists individuals and companies in creating and maintaining their blogs.
 Contact us today!